 - Narrative (no more than four pages):

 - Summary of the current status of incoming graduate student diversity within the degree program, including strengths and weaknesses.
-Statistics can be found in Rackham’s Program Statistics section.
+Statistics can be found on our Program Statistics page.

 - Timeline of activities leading to and after the event